sogaiu/janet-ref/README.md

 ## Credits

-Significant portions of the documentation come from Janet and the janet-lang.org website.
+Significant portions of the code and documentation come from Janet and the janet-lang.org website.
 Thus the following license applies to at least those portions.

 ```